jamieborland/economicsLLMtest/README.md

 ```
 This example command's output would be saved in `results/neoclassical_results.csv`
 The CSV contains the test question, the true answer, and the model generated answer for comparison.

+## Remarks

+Note this project was an inital exploration into the idea of fine-tuning LLM's on data to see how accurately it could predict future responses.
+This is merely a first experiment, and as such little thought was given to the construction of the training and test sets, the model to fune tune.
+No hyperparameter tuning took place, and fine tuning occured on a laptop, thus epoch counts were kept to 3.
+This is not a thorough exploration of the use of AI in rpedicitng economic responses.